MicrosoftDocs/VBA-Docs/api/Excel.name(property).md

 Name property as it applies to the  **Application** and **Trendline** objects.

 Returns or sets the name of the object.
-Read/write String.
+Read/write **String**.

 _expression_.**Name**

 _expression_ Required.
 An expression that returns one of the above objects.
 Name property as it applies to the  **Font** object.
 Returns or sets the name of the object.
-Read/write Variant.
+Read/write **Variant**.
 _expression_.**Name**
 _expression_ Required.
 An expression that returns a [Font](Excel.Font-graph-property.md) object.
 Name property as it applies to the all other objects.
 Returns or sets the name of the object.
 Read-only String.
 _expression_.**Name**
 _expression_ Required.
 An expression that returns one of the above objects.

 ## Example